Tejasri-T/Tejasri-T/README.md

 - 👋 Hi, I’m Tejasri
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python,Html
-- 💞️ I’m looking to collaborate on any project in C, Java, Python
 - 📫 How to reach me : You can E-mail me - tsree0421@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: You brain is constanly eating itself.